-She now enjoys drawing, painting, collage and printing and producing artwork for the Finch Tree fundraising trees and plaques.
+She now enjoys drawing, painting, collage and printmaking and producing artwork for the Finch Tree fundraising trees and plaques.

-Bronwen was chosen as one of 49 artists to display her work at the prestigious 2017 ArtParks International Sculpture exhibition in Guernsey.
+Bronwen has been exhibiting her work at the prestigious ArtParks International Sculpture Park in Guernsey, since 2017.
 She is now working on new designs for fundraising trees and is also happy to work to commission.

 Her work can be found in many public spaces across the UK including, Wildlife Tusts, Hospitals, Hospices and Charities.